arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 - Alvik robot
   - 18650 Li-Ion battery attached to the robot
-- USB-C to USB-C cable
+- USB-C® to USB-C® cable

 ### Alvik Overview